 Photo: Whale Shark – Jon Hanson

-Have you gone swimming with the whale sharks off Holbox or anywhere else?
+Have you gone swimming with sharks off Holbox or anywhere else?
 How was your experience?
 If not, I’d be curious to know if this is an activity that appeals to you?